If you purchase an item through affiliate links within our content, we will earn a commission at no cost to you.

 Those desiring a more contemporary look would probably opt for metal framing.

-metal framing.
-Metal framing offers you the advantage of using square, rectangular, double end post, and
+Metal framing offers you the advantage of using square, rectangular, double end post, and even tubular frames.

 Want a less contemporary and perhaps a more traditional look?
 Use beautiful hard woods which can be stained or painted.

 or painted.
 Wood is an excellent choice for maintaining a nautical theme for those porches and decks with

 We offer a few ideas to consider when installing the more popular steel cable rail designs.